SpyrosPac/frontend-files-uglifier/README.md

 Name             |Type    |Description
 -----------------|--------|--------------------------------------
-sources          |FileSet |The directory containing javascript source files. (required) outputDirectory  |String  |The output directory to put uglified files.
+sources          |FileSet |The directory containing javascript source files. (required) typesToMinify    |String  |Parameter to set which types to minify via comma separated string list.
+Default value is "js,css". outputDirectory  |String  |The output directory to put uglified files.
 If skipped, the minified file will be created on the same folder. mangle|boolean  |Parameter for mangle (e.g. keep the function parameter names).
 Default value is true. keepName|boolean  |Parameter to minify into a new file with the same name, if set to true.
 If no output directory is defined, then the existing file will be replaced.
 Default value is false.